Researchers respond to the National Maternity and Neonatal Investigation report

 The linked qualitative studies found that pregnant women with higher risks of pre-eclampsia and professionals considered self-monitoring of blood pressure in pregnancy, in addition to usual care, acceptable and had the potential to enhance communication around care.
 Articles are currently in process.

 MUSA provides a structured framework to guide the improvement of MUs in the UK and Europe, through a self-assessment tool and stakeholder engagement.
 It was developed from the Midwifery Unit Standards (accredited by NICE), in collaboration with international expert stakeholders.
-MUSA is the culmination of research and impact work that has been taking place at City, University of London since 2016 on the improvement and implementation strategies for scaling up the use of Midwifery Units.
+MUSA is the culmination of research and impact work that has been taking place at City St George's, University of London since 2016 on the improvement and implementation strategies for scaling up the use of Midwifery Units.

 The MUSA Toolkit offers a practical framework for the assessment and implementation of these standards, involving an improvement plan of high impact actions co-produced in partnership with key stakeholders.
 MUSA has been funded by research translation awards first to develop and test the toolkit (2020), to refine it through six case studies (2021) and to support its migration online (2022).
 We have successfully worked with several MUs across the UK and Europe to explore the impact of the MUSA Toolkit and are currently working on a regional implementation with the NHS in the North East of England.